opendilab/DI-star/README.md

 - `Abathur`: one of reinforcement learning models, likes playing mutalisk.
 - `Brakk`:  one of reinforcement learning models, likes lingbane rush.
 - `Dehaka`: one of reinforcement learning models, likes playing roach ravager.
+- `Zagara`: one of reinforcement learning models, likes roach rush.

 #### 3. Agent test
 With the given model, we provide multiple tests with our agent.